Palks-Studio/palks-studio-website/README.md

 # Palks Studio — Static site + digital storefront

-> This repository is a technical presentation and documentation repository.
-> It does not contain downloadable source code or production files.

 This repository contains the public website of Palks Studio, which combines:

 - a clean, tracking-free static HTML website